toradex/toradex-torizon-manifest/README.md

-TorizonCore Getting Started Guide
+# TorizonCore Getting Started Guide

 ## Installation

-TorizonCore is installed via the Toradex Easy Installer.
-The latest builds can be obtained by switching on the "Toradex Continous Integration Server" feed in the Toradex Easy Installer UI.
-We currently have two flavors of images:
+TorizonCore is installed via the [Toradex Easy Installer](https://developer.toradex.com/software/toradex-easy-installer).
+The latest builds can be obtained by enabling the **Toradex Continous Integration Server** feed in the Toradex Easy Installer Feeds dialog.
+We currently have three flavors of images:

 * torizon-core-docker: A full featured image containing docker and OTA.
 * torizon-core-balena: Similar to the above but with Balena instead of docker for a smaller footprint.
 * torizon-core-lite: A minimal image only containing OTA.

 As of now the following machines are supported:
-* Colibri i.MX7 (raw NAND & eMMC)*
+* Colibri i.MX7 (raw NAND & eMMC)
 * Colibri i.MX6
 * Apalis i.MX6

-**Note:** Unlike our usual BSP in which Colibri i.MX7 has separate images for raw NAND and eMMC, we are currently experimenting with a combined image configuration in TorizonCore.

-In case the image does not boot, make sure to clear the U-Boot environment by using `env default -a && env save`.

 ## Features

 The full image is quite minimal featuring basic command line utilities.
-The main points are the [docker](https://www.docker.com/) and [OSTree](https://ostree.readthedocs.io/en/latest/) support.
+The main points are [OSTree](https://ostree.readthedocs.io/en/latest/) and [Docker](https://www.docker.com/) support.
+OSTree allows updating the root filesystem transactionally and incrementally.
 Another experimental feature in the image is tooling to make use of device tree overlays.
-The kernel itself is following mainline (Linux 4.18).
-A docker container can be created to acquire other needed features.
+The kernel itself is following mainline (Linux 4.19).
+There is no package management in the base system.
+Docker containers can be used to acquire other needed features.
 The minimal image is even more bare-bones containing just the bare minimum to support OTA+.

 Upon booting one can login using the following users:
 * login: root